ctm/mb2-doc/src/series/2024/wsop-style.md

 of Poker tournament structures for each of the daily tournaments, with the exception of July 5th (see below).
 All of the craftpoker.com WSOP-Style tournaments are played in one day, with five minute breaks every hour.
+Each starts at:

+* Monday through Friday: 5pm Pacific time (8pm Eastern)
+* Saturday and Sunday: 3pm Pacific time (6pm Eastern)

 WSOP-Style 2024 will be fairly similar to [WSOP-Style 2023](../2023/wsop-style.md), although there will be no option to receive a physical prize, only cash via Venmo or Zelle.
-Additionally, up to five places will pay, depending on the number of players we get.
+Additionally, up to five places will pay per tournament, dependent on the number of players.

 ### All are welcome